Vinpanda logovinpanda

 Check a VIN

-What is a car background check?
+What is a vehicle background check?

-A car background check is a vehicle history report pulled by VIN from official government and insurance databases.
+A vehicle background check is a vehicle history report pulled by VIN from official government and insurance databases.
 For US vehicles, the primary source is NMVTIS — the National Motor Vehicle Title Information System — a federal database that aggregates title, lien, accident, and odometer data from all 50 state DMVs, insurance companies, and salvage yards.

 Sellers don’t always disclose a vehicle’s full history, and a visual inspection won’t reveal a salvage title or an unpaid loan.
 A VIN-based background check is the only way to verify the documented record before you buy.

-What a car background check covers
+What a vehicle background check covers

 Title history